GerritCodeReview/plugins_verify-status/src/main/resources/Documentation/build.md

 @PLUGIN@ Build
 ==============

-This plugin can be built with Bazel or Maven.
+This plugin can be built with Bazel.

 Bazel
 ----